-The following reports are provided to the Board of Governors' Strategic Planning Committee in order to assist members in monitoring UNC's progress toward accomplishing the Strategic Plan goals:
+President Ross is submitting the following reports to the Board of Governors' Committee on Strategic Planning in order to assist members in monitoring UNC's progress toward accomplishing the Strategic Plan goals:

 - Strategic Directions Quarterly Implementation Dashboard Report: Detailed report providing implementation information for each Action Item in the Strategic Plan.
 Information is organized according to its Implementation Category (Completed, Underway or in planning with existing resources, Funded by \$3M Strategic Plan budget, On-hold due to insufficient resources) - Attachment Strategic Plan Action Items: In order to create a concise implementation status report, the verbiage associated with Action Items was condensed.
 As appropriate, Action Items were also consolidated.
 For reference, this attachment provides the full description of each Action Item, as reflected in the Strategic Directions Plan, and also specifies the Action Items that have been consolidated.